 Giving out lectures is one of the top methods used to partake knowledge to a certain group of individuals.
 This method is widely used in different schools and universities.
 Some organizations also specialize in holding lectures during workshops or training.
 At first, it may seem intimidating especially if you are too concerned about what the students or attendees may feel about the lectures.

 Well, it is time to stop worrying.
+“This tendency to remember our anxious moments in our mind’s eye, even if we never saw that perspective, is super common,” according to clinical psychologist Ellen Hendriksen.
 The more you think about the presentation or lecture, the more difficult it would be on your part to go through it.
 Below is a list of the proper steps to take for giving out effective lectures:

 Step 1: Determine the demographics of the audience.